LuisLombaMartinez/jenkins-build-push-dockerimage/README.md

+This repository comes from the content of Rajdeep Saha course [Rocking DevOps with Jenkins, Kubernetes, Ansible](https://www.udemy.com/course/rocking-devops-with-jenkins-kubernetes-ansible/)

 ## What this does?
 This repo demonstrates how to create Jenkinsfile to build and push a docker image, tagged with custom build number or latest